AgatheSenellart/MultiVae/paper/paper.md

- Our implementation is based on PyTorch and is inspired by the architecture of .
+ Our implementation is based on PyTorch and is inspired by the architecture of @pythae.
 The implementations of the models are collected in the module `multivae.models`.
 Each model class is accompanied by a configuration dataclass gathering the collection of any relevant hyperparameter which enables them to be saved and loaded straightforwardly.
 The models are implemented in a unified way, so that they can be easily integrated within the `multivae.trainers`.
 Trainers are also accompanied by a training configuration dataclass used